ufs-community/ufs-srweather-app/docs/UsersGuide/source/WE2Etests.rst

    * A primary test can have more than one alternate test name (by having more than one symlink pointing to the test's configuration file).
    * The symlinks representing the alternate test names can be in the same or a different category directory.
    * The ``--relative`` flag makes the symlink relative (i.e., within/below the ``tests`` directory) so that it stays valid when copied to other locations.
 (Note, however, that this flag is platform-dependent and may not exist on some platforms.)
-   * To determine whether a test has one or more alternate names, a user can view the CSV file ``WE2E_test_info.csv`` generated by the ``run_WE2E_tests.sh`` script.
-Recall from :numref:`Section %s <WE2ETestInfoFile>` that column 1 of this CSV file contains the test's primary name (and its category) while column 2 contains any alternate names (and their categories).
+   * To determine whether a test has one or more alternate names, a user can view the file ``WE2E_test_info.txt`` as described in :numref:`Section %s <WE2ETestInfoFile>`
-   * With this primary/alternate test naming convention, a user can list either the primary test name or one of the alternate test names in the experiments list file (e.g., ``my_tests.txt``) read in by ``run_WE2E_tests.sh``.
-If more than one name is listed for the same test (e.g., the primary name and and an alternate name, two alternate names, etc.), ``run_WE2E_tests.sh`` will exit with a warning message and will **not** run any tests.
+   * With this primary/alternate test naming convention via symbolic links, if more than one name is listed for the same test (e.g., the primary name and and an alternate name, two alternate names, etc.), ``run_WE2E_tests.py`` will only run the test once